 I’m Christy Vanderwende Wright, Farmer Dan’s daughter, and I’m passionate about agriculture, family, food, health and policy.
 This happened naturally for me because I was lucky enough to grow up with a loving family and a farm in my back yard.
 I grew up watching my dad and extended family work hard for our family farming business.
 I also watched my mom take care of me and three other siblings full-time; a blessing many children do not have these days.
 She toted us to little league games, Sunday school classes, 4-H meetings and school sports practices.
 These activities shaped me into the person I am today but the most impactful was 4-H. My three central projects were dairy, horticulture or gardening, and public speaking.
 My dairy project taught me responsibility and patience by caring for and showing my dairy cows.
-My horticulture and gardening project turned into a long-term family business for me and my siblings and paid for our first cars and college education.
+My horticulture and gardening project turned into a long-term family business for me (Little Wagon Produce) and my siblings and paid for our first cars and college education.
 It also taught me business and marketing skills.
 My public speaking project enabled me to have confidence in myself and to excel in many professional positions such as teaching.
-I am so thankful for what 4-H did for me and thrilled that my nieces and nephew are beginning their 4-H careers now.
+I am so thankful for what 4-H did for me.

-Thanks to my work in 4-H and FFA, I received an agriculture scholarship to University of Delaware in 1997.
+Thanks to my extracurricular work, I received an agriculture scholarship to University of Delaware in 1997.
 I chose to double major in Food & Agribusiness Management and Agricultural Education.
 I graduated in 2001 and hated the fact that the word “Food” was in my degree title and tended to shorten it to “Agribusiness” only.
-But now, ten years later, I’m proud because I realize that “Food” is a way that all people can connect.
+But now, many years later, I’m proud because I realize that “Food” is a way that all people can connect.
 Through working with my family’s produce farm, I realize that many people have become disconnected from food products, while others have become much more informed.
-I hope this blog helps people become better connected to food production and better informed about food safety and food related topics.